johnssproul/RepeatProfiler/gettingstarted.md

 | --fast-local                        | bowtie alignment setting.
 Default: --very-sensitive-local                          |
 | --very-fast-local                   | bowtie alignment setting.
 Default: --very-sensitive-local                          |

-##### Note on Bowtie2 alignment settings: sensitive settings are generally more accurate, but slower, while fast settings are generally less accurate, but faster.
+##### NOTE on Bowtie2 alignment settings: sensitive settings are generally more accurate, but slower, while fast settings are generally less accurate, but faster.
 See the [Bowtie2 Manual] for more information.

-##### Note on Flag Arguments: Don't include the <> when typing paths.
+##### NOTE on Flag Arguments: Don't include the <> when typing paths.
 Also, paths passed into this command cannot have blank spaces.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;